parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 - On a Mac?
 Download Xcode from the App Store
     - Then play in Playgrounds.
 - On something else?
-Download IPython
+Download Jupyter Notebook
-	- Then ??
+	- The docs for this are bad...

 ---